 - Grants scam

 This article takes a look at the latest Facebook scams, how they work, and the top warning signs so you can avoid falling victim.
-We’ve interviewed experts with the BBB and FTC to give you the most up-to-date information about these scams, and what to do if you have been a target.
+We’ve interviewed experts with the BBB and FTC and obtained information from the FBI to give you the most up-to-date information about these scams, and what to do if you have been a target.

 The following information is designed to educate the public about the inner workings of these Facebook scams, with the ultimate goal to stop these online criminals from robbing innocent victims.